Honda ATC200: ATC200 line-up

 The ATC200, released in 1981 and sold for three model years, featured a 5-speed Auto-clutch single range transmission and Chain final drive.
 The ATC received front suspension on 1983, a trait all 200cc models would continue during production.
 Front and rear racks were dealer option items.
-Honda produced this ATC aftermarket research determined that their products were being used for commercial and agricultural endeavors, and tailored the machine for those needs.
+Honda produced this ATC after market research determined that their products were being used for commercial and agricultural endeavors, and tailored the machine for those needs.

 ATC200E "Big Red" came with a 5-speed Auto-clutch transmission, with secondary dual-range (known as a "Sub-Mission" in Advertising) and chain final drive.
 It also featured front suspension but maintained a rigid rear.
 This was the natural evolution of the prior ATCs used for commercial applications and is designed for utilitarian work.
 It also introduced Electric starting, and front and rear racks were standard equipment.

 ATC200ES "Big Red", produced in 1984, was a further evolution of the ATC200E, adding a reverse gear, still no rear suspension but added shaft final drive.
 Power transmission was delivered via a 5-speed Auto-clutch dual range transmission.
 It is a utility ATC with electric starting, and front and rear racks were again standard equipment.

 The ATC200M was released in 1984, providing front suspension, a 5-speed Auto-clutch single range transmission, and chain final drive.
 Electric start was also a selling point on the mid-range model, intended to appeal to recreational riders, such as campers, hunters and fisherman.
-It came standard with a rear rack for cargo.
+A rear and front rack for cargo was optional.

-The ATC200S, produced from 1984 to 1986 was the 200cc line base-model, the ATC200S had no rear suspension and chain final drive.
+The ATC200S, produced from 1984 to 1986 was the 200cc line base-model.
+The ATC200S had no rear suspension and chain final drive.
 Electric start was never offered as an option for this model, and did not come standard with racks, but were available as an option.
 It did have the same 5-speed Auto-clutch transmission.
+Unlike the other ATC200 models, the ATC200S was equipped with 22 inch tires instead of 25 inch tires.

 The ATC200X, being offered from 1983 to 1987, is the longest consistently offered model in the 200cc line.
 It is also the most unique, as it was designed for sport riding.
 It was used for the 200cc class of ATC racing.
 While the engine is the same as the recreation/utility models, it features subtle tuning changes, kick-starting, a unique 5-speed manual transmission and chain final drive.
 It has no contingencies for factory racks, and features a sport-tuned full suspension (Telescopic forks front/ Monoshock rear), the only model to do so.
 It is also the only 200cc model to feature disc brakes, equipped both front and rear.